nnachefski/ocpstuff/ocp-install-puddle.md

 ###### # make sure you have ample space available on your local repo box (called repo.home.nicknach.net in my lab).
 ###### # You need at least 30GB total.  (~10GB  for rpms and ~20GB for images)

 ##### # start by connecting your repo box to the RH VPN.
-You can install a command line VPN client by installing these rpms
+You can setup a command line VPN client by installing these rpms
 ```
 redhat-internal-cert-install-0.1-7.el7.csb.noarch.rpm
 redhat-internal-NetworkManager-openvpn-profiles-non-gnome-0.1-30.el7.csb.noarch.rpm